Podcast Episode 103 Transcript – Heather Hitchens

 Ken: So, tell me about The Wing.
 What, in a nutshell–I always say to people “Imagine you’re in a bar in Omaha, Nebraska.
 You’re sitting there and some guy cozies up next to you and says ‘Hey, Heather, what do you do?'”
 What do you say to that guy who may have never seen a Broadway show, never been to a play?
 What do you tell him?

-Heather: Well, the Women’s Board is really focused in two areas.
+Heather: Well, the Wing’s Board is really focused in two areas.
 One is finding and rewarding excellence where it lives.
 So, it lives on Broadway.
 It lives off Broadway.
 It lives in the regionals.
 So, we reward excellence through the Tony Awards, the Obie Awards, and our National Theatre Company event, which helps emerging companies all over the country that are the cutting edge that we are the vehicle of the theater world.
 So, that’s one area.

 And the other big area that we work on is insuring we have the next generation on stage, behind the scenes, within the audience.
 And that would be all of our professional training programs, The Jonathan Larson grants to Theatre Intern Network, [inaudible].

 Ken: Of all those programs, which one is your favorite?